 Outside of work, how do you like to spend your time?
 Any hobbies?

 If we eat out, it’s always a local or regional place.
-We like a variety of stuff.
 One of my most favorite foods is pho.
 We have five or six restaurants that serve pho.
-We didn’t know that going online and doing research.
+We didn’t know that from going online and doing research.
 I went two years in Texas without any pho, so when we found out there was pho here, I must’ve eaten two years’ worth in six months.
 It’s amazing to see the amount of people who support the local eateries.
-I mean, look at this coffee shop (Taste Full Beans in downtown Hickory).
-We had a coffee shop near us in Texas and it wasn’t nearly as busy.

 Is there anything else you’d like share about what you like about living here?